ermyas/sgnv2/tools/aws-kms-tools/clear_stuck_tx.md

     go build -o $GOBIN/aws-kms-tools tools/aws-kms-tools/main.go
     ```

-2. Get the current pending nonce:
+2. Get the current account nonce and pending nonce:

     ```sh
     aws-kms-tools print-nonce --chainid <chain-id> --addr <signer-address>
     ```
-    or use a more reliable private rpc endpoint
+    or use a more reliable private rpc endpoint if available
     ```sh
     aws-kms-tools print-nonce --rpc <endpoint-url> --addr <signer-address>
     ```

-3. Send zero value transactions to the signer address itself one by one, up to `pending_nonce - 1`:
+3. Send zero value transactions to the signer address itself one by one, from `account_nonce` up to `pending_nonce - 1`:

     ```sh
     # <key-name> is like sgnv2-prod2-<node-id>